Thiagodev777/blog-with-admin-panel/Readme.md

 * login system with jwt, allowing easy management of categories and posts. 🔒
 * Find the subjects you want most with the category system 📑
+* It has a powerful text editor to make the best publications 🖊️
 * integrated with a powerful database for better management of all the information of your posts 🗂️

 Use the `Readme.md` to get started.